 - Salt - Use sea salt or kosher salt.

-- Coconut oil - You can also use different vegetable oil or butter if you are not dairy-free
+- Coconut Oil - You can also use canola oil or butter if you are not dairy-free

 - Eggs - Use size large eggs.

-- Vanilla Extract - Use pure vanilla extract if you can instead of imitation vanilla.
+- Vanilla Extract - Use pure vanilla extract instead of imitation vanilla.

-- Apples - There are so many different types of fresh apples available; it can be hard to know which ones will taste the best in baked goods.
-Here are varieties that I typically use Fuji, Granny Smith, Honeycrisp, and Pink Lady.
-I often will use a combination of apples.
+- Apples - So many different types of fresh apples are available; it can be hard to know which ones taste the best in baked goods.
+Here are the varieties that I typically use: Fuji, Granny Smith, Honeycrisp, and Pink Lady.
+I often use a combination of apples.

 If you love apples as much as we do, check out this delicious Gluten Free French Apple Cakes recipe.